MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

-For every frame of the trajectory, the surface derived from the :class:`~MDAnalysis.core.groups.AtomGroup` and according to the surface method selected (``'fourier'``, ``'binning'``, or ``'binning_nearest'``) is calculated and stored in the attribute :attr:`~MembraneCurvature.results.z_surface`.
+For every frame of the trajectory, the surface derived from the :class:`~MDAnalysis.core.groups.AtomGroup` and according to the surface method selected (``'fourier'``, ``'binning'``, or ``'binning_nearest'``) is calculated and stored in the attribute :attr:`~membrane_curvature.base.MembraneCurvature.results.z_surface`.

 |derive_surfaces_comparison|

-Common to all methods is that the surface is derived from atom positions using the selected method and stored in :attr:`~MembraneCurvature.results.z_surface` for each frame.
+Common to all methods is that the surface is derived from atom positions using the selected method and stored in :attr:`~membrane_curvature.base.MembraneCurvature.results.z_surface` for each frame.

 However, the details of the surface derivation are different for each one of the three methods.

 |per-frame-surface-paths|

-These per-frame surface arrays are fundamental to the calculation of mean and Gaussian curvature since they are the input for the two available paths to calculate curvature: by averaging the surface derivatives over the trajectory, or by calculating the surface from the surface obtained as an average over frames.
+These per-frame surface arrays are fundamental to the calculation of mean and Gaussian curvature since they are the input for the two available paths to calculate curvature: by averaging the per-frame curvature maps over the trajectory, or by calculating curvature once from the trajectory-averaged surface.

 In the following sections, we describe the details of surface derivation according to the selected method.